Lucas Román: Independiente

 After his loan at Cartagena was mutually terminated, it was announced on 31 January 2025 that Román joined Argentine Primera División side Independiente permanently, signing a three-year contract.

 On 22 July 2025, Román joined Atlético Tucumán on loan until the end of 2026.

 International career

 Román has represented Argentina at under-13, under-15, under-17 and under-20 level.

 With the latter youth national team, under head coach Javier Mascherano, the forward won the 2022 L'Alcúdia International Football Tournament, and was included in the preliminary squad for the 2023 South American U-20 Championship.

 In August 2023, in virtue of his Italian passport, Román received his first call-up to the Italy under-20 national team.

 Playing style

 Román is a left-footed forward who can also act as a winger.
-He is a mobile and creative forward who can start plays in the midfield or on the wing, often on the right where he can cut inside to his stronger foot.
+He is described as a mobile and creative forward who can start plays in the midfield or on the wing.
 He has a good shot from distance, and is known for his winning mentality.